quicwg/base-drafts/draft-ietf-quic-transport.md

 includes the connection ID that the sender of the packet wishes to use (see
 {{connection-id}}).

-The first Handshake packet sent by a server contains a randomized packet number.
+The first Handshake packet sent by a server contains a packet number of 0.
-This value is increased for each subsequent packet sent by the server as described in {{packet-numbers}}.
-The client increments the packet number from its previous packet by one for each Handshake packet that it sends (which might be an Initial, 0-RTT Protected, or Handshake packet).
+Packet numbers are incremented normally for other Handshake packets.

 Servers MUST NOT send more than three Handshake packets without receiving a packet from a verified source address.
 Source addresses can be verified